lingpy/sign-language-evolution-paper/README.md

 ## Phylogenetic analyses

-The folders `matrix` and `networks` provide information on the phylogenetic analyses we carried out.
+The folders `matrices` and `networks` provide information on the phylogenetic analyses we carried out.
 The folder `analysis` provides the manual phylogenetic character mapping analysis.

+## Detailed character analysis

+The detailed character analysis discussed in the main text and the appendix can be found in the folder `analysis`, sheet `lists.xlsx`.